Weilbyte/PVEDiscordDark/README.md

 ### Updating from the old version
 You will need to completely remove the old version (and revert JSMod changes).
 You can find the uninstall scripts and guides in the `old` branch.

+## Notes
+Thanks to [jonasled](https://github.com/jonasled) for helping out with the old version, and thanks to [SmallEngineMechanic](https://github.com/smallenginemechanic) for catching bugs for the rewrite!

-*Awoo'ing on this repo is allowed.*
+*Awoo'ing on this repo is encouraged.*